 Some of them are gifts that nobody wants to throw or give away.
 Some of them used to be essential stuff, and you’re keeping them “just in case” you need it again.

 While most are simply there for sentimental reasons.

 All of these things, if you think about it, are stuff that everyone in the house, especially you, can probably live without.

 Reasons Why We Keep Clutter and How To Deal With It

 “I have so much stuff, and I don’t know where to start.”

 I know how you feel because that’s exactly how it felt when I started getting rid of my clutter at home.

 The solution is actually to take baby steps – to get rid of the clutter, one item at a time.

 “I might need it someday.”

-Personally, I’ve learned that true friendship is not measured by the number of material stuff you gave each other, much less on the number of gifts you kept.
-It is measured by the love, kindness and respect you’ve given each other, without expectations.
+I’ve learned that true friendship is not measured by the number of material stuff you give each other, much less by the number of gifts you keep.

 “I’m keeping them for sentimental reasons”